Beth Buelow of the Introvert Entrepreneur posted an interesting quote on Facebook about asking for help.

 “Most people have never been taught how to ask properly.

 So we do it badly, sometimes using guilt, coercion and blackmail.
-We solicit pity when we want assistance.
-We ask the wrong person.
+We solicit pity when we want assistance, or we ask the wrong person.
 We might have felt humiliated doing it in the past, so we fear doing it in the future.”

 - Be straightforward.
 Ask in specific terms, but do not micromanage.